 Mr. Noel earned his bachelor’s degree from the University of Wisconsin-Stevens Point and was recognized as the University’s “Alumni of the Year” in 1999.
 The University’s performing arts center was also dedicated in 2006 as the Noel Fine Arts Center.

-Mark Ordan was recently named Chief Executive Officer of Washington Prime Group, Inc., an independent, publicly traded REIT that is part of the Simon Property Group family of companies.
+Mark Ordan is the Chief Executive Officer of Washington Prime Group, Inc., an independent, publicly traded REIT.
 Previously, Mark was CEO of Sunrise Senior Living, having led its successful turnaround and eventual sale to Health Care REIT and KKR.
 Prior to Sunrise, he guided the turnaround of The Mills Corporation as its CEO, and then led its sale to Simon Property Group and Farallon Capital Management.
 Mark was also founder and CEO of Fresh Fields which he sold to Whole Foods Market.
 He served on the board of Federal Realty Investment Trust for 10 years and was non-executive Chairman from 2001 through 2006 when he led the Board of Director’s restructuring of the senior management team.

 Lou Perez is senior vice president and chief financial officer for the Detroit Lions.
 Previously, he was managing director of Modell Ventures, LLC, which oversees all wealth management aspects for three generations of the Modell Family.
 From 1998 to 2004, Perez served as vice president and chief financial officer of the Baltimore Ravens, and controller for the New York Knicks and the New York Rangers from 1997-1998.
 He also served as controller for the Philadelphia Phillies from 1992-1997.
 From 1986 through 1992, Mr. Perez was a member of the international accounting firm of KPMG, becoming a Certified Public Accountant in 1988.
 Mr. Perez graduated from The College of New Jersey in 1986 with a bachelor’s degree.